tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

 than the base TensorFlow APIs.
 You no longer have to worry about creating the computational graph or sessions since Estimators handle all the "plumbing" for you.
-That is, pre-made Estimators create and manage `Graph` and `Session` objects for you.
-Furthermore, pre-made Estimators let you experiment with different model architectures by making only minimal code changes.  `DNNClassifier`, for example, is a pre-made Estimator class that trains classification models through dense, feed-forward neural networks.
+That is, pre-made Estimators create and manage
+@{tf.Graph$`Graph`} and @{tf.Session$`Session`} objects for you.
+Furthermore, pre-made Estimators let you experiment with different model architectures by making only minimal code changes.  @{tf.estimator.DNNClassifier$`DNNClassifier`}, for example, is a pre-made Estimator class that trains classification models through dense, feed-forward neural networks.

 ### Structure of a pre-made Estimators program